Around the state leagues: Cat fires, Blue's debut nears, Sun kicks a bag

 Looking for a senior debut at Hawthorn, former Cat Cooper Stephens impressed in Box Hill's 15-point loss to Williamstown on Saturday afternoon, kicking two goals to go with 24 disposals, seven clearances and seven tackles.

-Harry Morrison had a pair of game-highs with 31 disposals and 12 marks, while key defender Granger Denver-Barras was also strong in the air with 10 grabs on top of 21 touches.
+Harry Morrison had a pair of game-highs with 31 disposals and 12 marks, while key defender Denver Grainger-Barras was also strong in the air with 10 grabs on top of 21 touches.

-Arghhhhhhhhhhhh!
-Ahead at the last, things just didn't quite fall our way. pic.twitter.com/vWHVRfk3TC— Box Hill Hawks (@BoxHillHawks) June 3, 2023

 Finn Maginness was busy (24 disposals) as was Josh Ward (18, six tackles), while Max Ramsden was strong in the ruck and kicked one goal.